-- LoggerNet users, click Setup , select the View menu and ensure you are in the EZ (Simplified) view, then click Add Datalogger . - RTDAQ users, click Add Datalogger . - PC400 users, click Add Datalogger . - 2.
-Select the IP Port connection type and click Next. - 3.
+- LoggerNet users, click Setup , select the View menu and ensure you are in the EZ (Simplified) view, then click Add Datalogger . - RTDAQ users, click Add Datalogger 5. - PC400 users, click Add Datalogger . - Select the IP Port connection type and click Next. - 3.
 In the Internet IP Address field, type 192.168.67.1.
 This is the default data logger IP address created when the GRANITE 9/10 creates a network. - 4.
 Click Next. - 5.
 The PakBus address must match the hardware settings for your data logger.
 The default PakBus address is 1. - Set an Extra Response Time if you want the data logger support software to wait a certain amount of time before returning a communication failure error.
 This can usually be left at 00 seconds. - You can set a Max Time On-Line to limit the amount of time the data logger remains connected.
 When the data logger is contacted, communication with it is terminated when this time limit is exceeded.
 A value of 0 in this field indicates that there is no time limit for maintaining a connection to the data logger. - 6.
 Click Next. - 7.
-By default, the data logger does not use a security code or a PakBus encryption key.
-Therefore, the Security Code can be set to 0, and the PakBus Encryption Key can be left blank.
-If either setting has been changed, enter the new code or key.
+By default, the data logger does not use a security code.
+Therefore, the Security Code can be left at 0.
+If the code has been changed in the data logger, enter the new code.
+Beginning with operating system 3.00, the data logger is configured to be secure by default.
+Therefore, For data loggers that have a UID, PakBus Encryption is enabled by default.
+The default PakBus Encryption Key is the UID.
+Enter the data logger UID or, if the setting has been changed, enter the new key.
 See Data logger security (p.
-121) for more information.
+151) for more information.

-- Click Next. - 9.
+- 8. Click Next. - 9.
 Review the Setup Summary.
 If you need to make changes, click Previous to return to a previous window and change the settings. - 10.
 Setup is now complete.
 The EZSetup Wizard allows you to Finish, or you may click Next to test communications, set the data logger clock, and send a program to the data logger.
 See Testing communications with EZSetup (p.
 38) for more information.